dmeat-art/DMT-Nixie-clock-amp/README.md

 Time passed, and later in life, in 2017, I got a small but stable income for the first time, and looked around for info and tutorials.

 The decision to make my own nixie clock was taken.
 I am trained in art, enjoying traditional, digital, and 3D creation, but I also like making stuff in general.
-I did build some kits when I was a young teenager, but this was ages ago.
+I did build some electronic kits when I was a young teenager, but this was ages ago.
 But I also was really excited to make something cool, and I finally stepped in.

 And I also got another kit for a nixie tube VU meter (using IN-13 tubes), with the goal of maybe combining the clock and an audio amplifier in one package.